Big Fire Hydrant.

 Rear view of the fire hydrant.

-While the Hydrant may occasionally serve as a nexus for civic events, its Dalmatian spots seemed in danger of becoming ciphers -- salt air corrosion, public art about racial harmony, or an ill-conceived ad for a dot com-era Gateway store?
+While the hydrant may occasionally serve as a nexus for civic events, its Dalmatian spots (copyrighted by Disney) seemed in danger of becoming ciphers, misinterpreted by future generations as salt air corrosion or as an ill-conceived promotion for a dot-com-era Gateway store.
 Fortunately, the museum has maintained the spots and acknowledges their provenance.
 At the same time, they've re-imagined the once sandy lot as the C.A.
-"Pete" Shelton Plaza, "dedicated to retired, deceased and fallen firefighters."
+"Pete" Shelton Plaza, "dedicated to retired, deceased, and fallen firefighters."

 Address: